Free Insulation and Boiler Grants

-Don't worry if you're not with the big six.
+It sometimes doesn't matter which company you're signed up to, either.
 This isn't just about suppliers helping their own customers – these big beasts just need to put money into the system.

-The offer includes fitting, though there may be an extra cost if it needs to carry out extra work, for example, if the work means additional radiators or if the boiler needs moving to another location.
+The offer usually includes fitting, though there may be an extra cost if an engineer needs to carry out extra work – for example, if you need new or additional pipe work.
 You should be told about this beforehand.

-You won't be able to get a free boiler if you live in a housing association property or are a council tenant.
-The idea is they will arrange to do this for you though their own schemes.
+You won't be able to get a boiler grant if you live in a housing association property or are a council tenant.
+Instead, this will be arranged through their own schemes.
 If you rent privately, you should speak to your landlord first to obtain their permission.

 How much can you save?

-The Energy Saving Trust says boilers account for about 60% of what people spend each year on energy bills, so an efficient boiler makes a big difference.
+The Energy Saving Trust says heating accounts for about 55% of what people spend each year on energy bills, so an efficient boiler makes a big difference.
 Depending on your boiler's age, a shiny new efficient one could save you up to £300/year.